Revisiting the role of heterophily in graph representation learning: An edge classification perspective: Experiments

-\textbf{Baseline Models.} we compare our method to strong baselines and state-of-the-art approaches, including GCN~\cite{kipf2017gcn}, SGC~\cite{2019sgc}, GAT~\cite{2018gat}, GCN-Cheby~\cite{cheyGCN2016}, graphSAGE~\cite{graphSAGE2017}, and Mixhop~\cite{mixhop2019}.
+\textbf{Baseline Models.} We compare our method to strong baselines and state-of-the-art approaches, including GCN~\cite{kipf2017gcn}, SGC~\cite{2019sgc}, GAT~\cite{2018gat}, GCN-Cheby~\cite{cheyGCN2016}, graphSAGE~\cite{graphSAGE2017}, and Mixhop~\cite{mixhop2019}.
 We also compare our model with heterophily-oriented methods, namely, two variants of H2GCN (i.e., H2GCN-1 and H2GCN-2)~\cite{zhu2020}, Geom-GCN~\cite{pei2020} which quantitatively analyzes the homogeneity of a graph for the first time and the every recent work GPRGNN, CPGNN \cite{GPRGNN2021,CPGNN2021}.
 In particular, we choose the best two among the four variants of CPGNN for comparison.
-Moreover, we compare our model with recently proposed FAGCN~\cite{21FAGCN} that leverages high-frequency signals to relieve the over-smoothing effect on disassortative networks, because similar to heterophily, disassortativity accounts for the feature that nodes from different classes tend to connect with each other.
+Moreover, we compare our model with recently proposed FAGCN~\cite{21FAGCN} and GBK-GNN~\cite{gbkgnn} that also leverage high-frequency signals.
+Specifically, FAGCN aims to relieve the over-smoothing effect on disassortative networks, because similar to heterophily, disassortativity accounts for the feature that nodes from different classes tend to connect with each other.
+In contrast to our two-channel method, GBK-GNN adaptively learns the dissimilarity between neighboring nodes to apply different filtering strategies (i.e., low-frequency or high-frequency filtering).

 \textbf{Setup.} We implement models in Pytorch and use Adam optimizer for parameter updates.
 We set learning rate to $0.005$ for the pretraining module, dimension to $64$ for linear transformation and use L2 regularizor with regularization factor of $ 0.0005$ on the weights of the linear layer.
-For SGC, SGC{ 2} and GCN, we use two-layer MLPs as the classification model on all datasets, whose hidden units are $64$, learning rate is $0.01$, and weight decay is $0.0005$.
+For the base models SGC, SGC{ 2} and GCN, we use two-layer MLPs as the classification model on all datasets, whose hidden units are $64$, learning rate is $0.01$, and weight decay is $0.0005$.
 Furthermore, dropout ratio of $0.6$ is applied to both layers.
-For edge representation in LHE model, we use element-wise squared difference on Cora, Citeseer, Pubmed, Cornell, Texas, Wisconsin datasets, while on the remaining datasets, namely, Chameleon, Squirrel and Film, we use summation method.
-In the later section, we justify the choice of summation and element-wise squared difference for different data.
+For scaling hyper-parameter $\alpha$, we search in the range [0, 1] spacing with 0.1.